jrcopeti/redux-bank-account/README.md

 https://redux-bank-account.netlify.app/

-A simple app designed to train Redux and its implementation in a classic way and in the modern approach with Redux Toolkit.
+A simple bank interface built in React.
+Designed to train Redux and its implementation in a classic way and in the modern approach with Redux Toolkit.